ColinTreanor/Hackku2024_XRPL/README.md

 - Sleep, rare, but treasured when found.

 ---
 > This project was crafted with care during HackKU 2024.
-It may not be perfect, but it sure has a pouch full of potential!
+It may not be perfect, but it sure has a Walla full of potential!